Sewer56/Heroes.Graphics.Essentials.ReloadedII/README.md

   - [How to Use](#how-to-use)

 # Prerequisites
-The CRI FS Hook uses the [Hooks Shared Library](https://github.com/Sewer56/Reloaded.SharedLib.Hooks).
+The mod uses the [Hooks Shared Library](https://github.com/Sewer56/Reloaded.SharedLib.Hooks).
 Please download and extract that mod first.

 # About This Project